 By carefully changing the filters of a normal camera, it is possible to get wide band infrared measurements.
-However, it is critical to follow a certain workflow to obtain somewhat accurate relative measurements (see 204894705 ).
+However, it is critical to follow a certain workflow to obtain somewhat accurate relative measurements.
 Many companies offer to either modify cameras or sell already modified cameras.
 For more information: 204894705, 206726203.